 General Worth halted his division at the opening of the gorge, but on discovering that his men were still within reach of the enemy's fire, he advanced about half a mile further on the Saltillo road.
-At twelve o'clock, Captain C. F. Smith was detached with four companies of the artillery battalion, and six companies of Texan rangers, on foot, under Major Chevalier, about three hundred men in all, to storm the batteries on Federacion hill.\ The movement could not be masked, and the party was almost regarded as a forlorn hope, when the enemy's guns opened a plunging fire upon them, and their light troops were seen descending the slopes, and preparing for the onset.
+At twelve o'clock, Captain C. F. Smith was detached with four companies of the artillery battalion, and six companies of Texan rangers, on foot, under Major Chevalier, about three hundred men in all, to storm the batteries on Federacion hill.
+The movement could not be masked, and the party was almost regarded as a forlorn hope, when the enemy's guns opened a plunging fire upon them, and their light troops were seen descending the slopes, and preparing for the onset.
 Captain Miles was instantly ordered, with the 7th infantry, to support the assaulting party.
 Instead of taking the more circuitous route pursued by the former detachment, the regiment moved directly to the foot of the height, pressing forward with alacrity, though the waters of the river, as they forded it, hissed and foamed with the shot which fell thick and fast around them.
 Without wavering or faltering in the least, both detachments advanced up the hill, clinging to the pointed rocks and bushes of thorn for support, as the loose stones and earth crumbled away beneath their feet, with the balls whistling over their heads, and fragments of rock and gravel falling constantly upon them.
 They halted only to deliver their fire, and the enemy were driven steadily before them.
 Heavy reinforcements now appeared on the height, and again there was danger.
-Colonel P. F. Smith† hastened with the 5th infantry under Major Scott, the Louisiana volunteers, and fifty of the rangers under Colonel Hays, to the assistance of his comrades.
+Colonel P. F. Smith+ hastened with the 5th infantry under Major Scott, the Louisiana volunteers, and fifty of the rangers under Colonel Hays, to the assistance of his comrades.
 On arriving at the foot of the ascent, he saw that he could take advantage of the ground, and, by moving a part of his force obliquely up the hill to the right, carry both batteries at once.
 The moveto the height, said, 'Men, you are to take that hill, and I know you will do it.'
 With one response they replied, 'We will.'"-Reid's Scouting Expeditions of the Texas Rangers.

-&quot; General Worth rode up as the command moved off, and pointing ment was ordered.
+"General Worth rode up as the command moved off, and pointing

+Colonel Smith held the rank of Brigadier General of the Louisiana Volunteers first mustered into service, but who were discharged before the army marched to Monterey.
+He was appointed colonel of the regiment of mounted riflemen of the regular army, in May, 1815, and afterwards brevetted a brigadier general. ment was ordered.
 Up they all went, animating each other by the loud cheers that rang down the hill side, and echoed among the gorges.
 Captain Smith drove the enemy from the breastwork, like chaff before a whirlwind, and then came a contest between the victors, as to who should first reach the Soldada.
 The assault terminated in a race.
 Each man strained every nerve.
 The 5th was foremost, though hard pressed by the other detachments, and entered the fort at one end, as the Mexicans retired at the other.
 The works of the enemy on the southern bank of the river were carried, and their guns turned upon Independence hill and the Bishop's palace.